nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_dfu/mcuboot_nsib/bootloader_partitioning.rst

 See the test in :file:`tests/modules/mcuboot/external_flash` for reference.
 This test passes both devicetree overlay files and Kconfig fragments to the MCUboot child image through its :file:`child_image` folder.
-See also :ref:`ug_multi_image_variables` for more details on how to pass configuration files to a child image.

 Troubleshooting
 ***************